japsuu/KorpiEngine/README.md

 while also adhering to the [KISS principle](https://en.m.wikipedia.org/wiki/KISS_principle).
 The engine is designed to be modular and extensible, allowing for easy integration of new features and systems.

-## Project status
+# <p align="center">Features / Roadmap</p>

 A non-exhaustive list of currently implemented engine features.
-Updated every once in a while:
+Updated every once in a while.

 - Runtime
   - Scripting